 The Microsoft.BizTalk.CrossReferencing.CrossReferencing class is available to use from expressions, and in the database functoids - it allows you to crossreference IDs and values between different systems.
 For example, you might be dealing with the same customer on 3 different systems - they all have their own ID for the customer and every time you need to work out what the CustomerID is for ExternalSystemX, you can use the CrossReferencing class and functoids to look it up for you.

-The SDK documentation basically ends there (cheers) - but there's a bit more online now.
+a bit more online now.
 The cross referencing database functoids use data from tables stored in the BizTalkMgmtDb SQL Server database, and you need to import your seed data (what systems there are, what IDs you want to track, etc) using a little command line job in the BTS2004 install directory (BTSXRefImport.exe).
 Otherwise you'll get errors like:

 Unhandled Exception: Microsoft.BizTalk.CrossReferencing.RuntimeException: IDXRef <CustomerID> or AppInstance <OldSystem> is not registered.